Team leader and program manager Asia

 Tel: +41 (0)61 260 22 63

 Mission 21 works closely with its partners and guarantees them professional support.
-The various partners of Mission 21 in Malaysia are in close exchange.
-Numerous synergies are used across national borders through the ecumenical network, which constantly improves the impact of the joint work.
-For example, it has been possible to have the primary school qualifications of children of undocumented Indonesian migrants in Malaysia recognized in their home country.
-The development of the projects on site is accompanied by local and foreign experts.
+The various partners of Mission 21 in Indonesia are in close exchange.
+Across national borders, numerous synergies are utilized through the ecumenical network, which constantly improve the impact of the joint work.
+Development on the ground is accompanied by domestic and foreign professional staff.

 Protestant Mission Basel

 IBAN: CH58 0900 0000 4072 6233 2

 IBAN: DE39 6835 0048 0001 0323 33